anlor/frontend-boilerplate/README.md

-# Humblebee Boilerplate using Browserify and Babel
+# Boilerplate using Browserify, Gulp and Babel

 * * *